 To boost your sales take your business online.
 Not the traditional way though!
 To stand out you need to be different…

 Here are some ideas to help you do just that!

 Create a blog about real estate investing.
 It’s not hard, just research your city and write up valid articles about the industry there.

 Make sure you optimize your posts with the tips in this SEO article.
 This will bring you an endless stream of buyers and sellers.

 Another idea is creating a real estate investing app.
 As impractical as it sounds it’s easier than you can imagine.
 Most of us have contacts in our social circles.

 Someone you know is bound to know a developer willing to partner up with you on this.
-They code and you conduct the day-to-day business side of things.
+They take care of the coding and you conduct the day-to-day business side of things.

-Just remember to do the tips in this section in addition to what other traditionally do not instead of!
-Like get on real estate marketing websites like loopnet.com or one that serves your city/country.
+Just remember to do the tips in this section in addition to what others traditionally do, not instead of!
+Like, get on real estate marketing websites like loopnet.com or one that serves your city/country.